 The Nebraska Chamber Players, originally known as the Third Chair Chamber Players, was formed in 1997.
 The name “Third Chair Chamber Players” came from the founders of the group, Karen Sandene and Becky Van de Bogart.
 Becky played piccolo in the Lincoln Symphony Orchestra (seated in the third chair in the flute section) and Karen was the contrabassoon player (the third chair in the bassoon section).

 In 1998, TCCP became the Chamber Ensemble in Residence at NET Radio, Nebraska’s NPR station.
 TCCP and NET Radio produced an Open Rehearsal radio program which aired four times a year across the Nebraska network, and their series performances have become a part of the Nebraska Concerts Series.
 We have performed in Omaha, Kearney, Red Cloud, Cambridge, and Bancroft, Nebraska.
 In 2006 we established Concerts on the Creek, an annual summer concert series held in Cambridge, Nebraska.

-We are celebrating 20 years together, sharing our unique brand of chamber music with listeners across the state.
+We are celebrating over 22 years together, sharing our unique brand of chamber music with listeners across the state.

 Informal, family-friendly chamber music

 Our current performance home is located in the Ron Hull Studio at NET, 1800 N. 33rd Street, in Lincoln, Nebraska.
 Each concert is preceded by a 30-minute social period in NET's beautiful lobby, with gourmet hors d’oeuvres and a variety of beverages.
 Musicians mingle and visit with audience members before and after concerts, as well as during intermission.
 Nebraska Chamber Players concerts are family-friendly events, welcoming music lovers of all ages.